Air Quality Alert issued for New York as Canadian wildfire smoke returns

 NEW YORK (WABC) -- Drifting smoke from the ongoing wildfires across Canada is creating curtains of haze and raising air quality concerns for the New York area.

-An Air Quality Alert has been issued for New York on Wednesday and for New Jersey through Thursday.
+An Air Quality Alert has been issued for all of New York on Wednesday.

-Gov. Kathy Hochul's administration had issued an air quality health advisory for Wednesday for the Eastern Lake Ontario, Central New York, and Western New York regions as more than 300 wildfires continue to burn up north.
+New Jersey Department of Environmental Protection also issued an alert for Bergen, Passaic, Hudson, Essex, and Union counties until midnight Thursday night.

-"If you want to know the effects of climate change, you are going to feel it tomorrow in real time," Hochul said during a briefing Tuesday.
-"This is not something we are talking about future generations dealing with it.
-We are truly the first generation dealing with the real effects of climate change and we are also the last generation to do anything meaningful about it."
+Air in Western New York, Central New York, and the Eastern Lake Ontario regions is forecast to be 'Unhealthy' for all New Yorkers.
+The forecast for the remainder of the state, including New York City and Long Island, is 'Unhealthy for Sensitive Groups.'

 The Environmental Protection Agency's AirNow.gov site showed parts of Illinois, lower Michigan and southern Wisconsin had the worst air quality in the U.S. on Tuesday afternoon, and Chicago, Detroit and Milwaukee had air quality categorized as "very unhealthy."